Facts About Kinmen (Jinmen)

 There’s no lack of supply when it comes to accommodation on Kinmen.
 The main choice you’ll have to make is what kind of place you want to sleep in?
 You main options will be hotels and homestays.

 I personally prefer homestays in a traditional place like Kinmen.
 The advantages are many, such as meeting the locals, experiencing firsthand what it’s like to live in an ancient home, and the photo opportunities around the house.
-This is my favorite homestay on Kinmen.

 But if you’d rather go for convenience and being close to restaurants, then maybe a hotel or hostel in Kincheng town is better for you.
 Regardless of where you decide to stay, make sure to book well in advance if you go on a weekend or holiday, as the best accommodations can be sold out fast.